niranjanbala/remoteinbound.com/SUPABASE_AUTH_GUIDE.md

 3. Try the manual table creation approach
 4. Check the browser console for any JavaScript errors

-The database setup is crucial for the full functionality of your RemoteInbound event platform!
+The database setup is crucial for the full functionality of your Remote Inbound event platform!